Bic: 1990s–present

-In December 2015, Bic acquired 100 percent ownership in Cello Writing, India, and the company was renamed as "Bic Cello (India)".
+In December 2015, BIC acquired 100 percent ownership in Cello Writing, India, and the company was renamed as "BIC Cello (India)".
 Cello was founded in 1995 and, as of December 2015, is India's largest manufacturer and distributor of writing instruments.
-In 2019 Bic inaugurated a new facility located in Nairobi, Kenya, which serves the East Africa region.
-As of May 2021, Bic has over 25 factories around the world.
-Bic's global headquarters remains in Clichy, outside of Paris, France.
+In 2019 BIC inaugurated a new facility located in Nairobi, Kenya, which serves the East Africa region.
+As of May 2021, BIC has over 25 factories around the world.
+BIC's global headquarters remains in Clichy, outside of Paris, France.
 Its U.S. headquarters are in Shelton, Connecticut.

-Products and product diversification

-Stationery

-Following the success of the Bic Cristal ballpoint pen, Bic released its next pen, the 4 color pen, in 1970.
-The 4 color pen allowed one to change the ink color without changing the pen.